pulsejet/ChronoChat/README.md

         ./waf configure
         ./waf

 Congratulations! build/ChronoChat is ready to use.
-Do not forget to start ccnd and configure FIB before using ChronoChat.
+Do not forget to start nfd and configure FIB before using ChronoChat.